codex-academy/CleanYourCode/steps/refactor_to_using_promises.md

 layout: default
 ---

-# Refactor to using Promises
+# Refactor to use Promises

 You know everything now to refactor your database modules to use `Promises`.
 Replace any nested database callbacks with `join` function from `bluebird`.